 Snap to: OSM locking up webpage during Add Line tool use.
+Completed

 The features incorporated into CalTopo have made it very easy to plot routes for a hike using the 'Add Line' tool.
 Unfortunately, there are times when I pan into a populated area (at the edge of openspace), where the website locks up trying to calculate/highlight all the possible paths I could mouse over to add to my route.
 Sometimes changing the 'Snap to:' selection from OSM to lines helps if I remember to do that, but most times I realize it too late.
 At that point, I usually have to kill the tab in my browser, and open a new one, starting over with the route creation.
 It seems like it should be possible to put a limit on the number of OSM objects the page trys to display, keeping the user from having to kill the browser due to a lockup trying to deal with too much data.
 Thanks for the great work you've done here!